ksharonin/feds-benchmarking/.ipynb_checkpoints/paper-checkpoint.md

 ## Key Features

-- Geo-Time Matcher:
+- Geo-Time Matching:
     - Using user inputs, Match-Maker will access data sources and iterate between a specified time interval and geographic region.
 For the interval and region, it will pull all FEDS instances.
 Then for each FEDS instance, it intersects with the reference dataset and inspects the difference in time.
 If there is an intersection and the two polygons are within day_search_range days of each other, it will declare a match and report the indices of the respective polygons.
 The indices are applied directly to the objects via `` InputFeds._polygons `` and `` InputReference._polygons ``
     - Algorithm will still output results of matches that fall outside of `` day_search_range ``, but will indicate with verbose logging.

-- Calculation-Analyzer:
+- Calculation-Analyzing:
     - If a successful match pair is produced, the Match-Maker calls on a series of calculation functions (ratio, accuracy, precision, recall, IOU, F1, symmetric ratio difference) and prints out the resulting values.

-- Plotter:
+- Plotting:
     - The program automatically generates plots for all FEDS/Reference pairs.
 Plot titles indicate FEDS and Reference timestamps, along with axes with latitude/longitude information in the user specified coordinate reference system.

-- Incident-Labeler:
+- Incident-Labeling:
     - If a successful match pair is produced, the Incident-Labeler will assign an incident name to the FEDS polygon using a valid incident name column.
 The following column names are recognized as valid incident label column titles: `` ‘INCIDENT’, ‘poly_IncidentName’, ‘FIRE_NAME’ ``.
 For example, the NIFC archive dataset uses the column title INCIDENT to denote a wildfire incident name.
 If no valid column is found, FEDS polygons will remain nameless.

 - Function-Optimal Polygon Refinement: